plukacs/lab-governance/README.md

 Make a brownbag talk if possible.

 ### Policy: Learning
-Every 3 month on the first Friday of the month is a FedEx day.
-(First occasion: 2015-07-03) A 24 hour "hackatlon"
+There is a FedEx day (a 24 hour "hackatlon") on the first Friday of every 3rd month.
+(First occasion: 2015-07-03) Every kind of project is welcomed (does not have to be Lab related).
-Every kind of project is welcomed (Does not have to be Lab related) The teams have to deliver the full project on the end.
+The teams have to arrive with a proposal and deliver the full project at the end of the day.

 ### Policy: Employee benefits
  - tee: differentiate CBA (Tojás) and Kusmi (Anikó) quality